dotnet/dotnet-docker/samples/dotnetapp/push-image-to-dockerhub.md

 ## Push the Image

 Now tag and push the image to DockerHub.
 You can also build the image with the right name initially.
-It's just harder to write instructions that way.

 ```console
 docker tag dotnetapp richlander/dotnetapp
 docker push richlander/dotnetapp
 ```

-## Pull the Image from Another Device
+## Login to Registry

+The instructions in this section are only required if you are using a private DockerHub repository.

-You can pull the image from another device.
-You need to `docker login` to DockerHub (or login via the client UI) before you can pull the image, just like was described previously.
+You need to `docker login` to DockerHub (or login via the client UI) before you can pull the image.

 You need to update the path locations, registry, and user names to the ones you are using.